intel-analytics/ipex-llm/docs/docs/ScalaUserGuide/run.md

 To run the BigDL model as a local Java/Scala program, you need to set Java property `bigdl.localMode` to `true`.
 If you want to specify how many cores to be used for training/testing/prediction, you need to set Java property `bigdl.coreNumber` to the core number.
 You can either call `System.setProperty("bigdl.localMode", "true")` and `System.setProperty("bigdl.coreNumber", core_number)` in the Java/Scala code, or pass -Dbigdl.localMode=true and -Dbigdl.coreNumber=core_number when runing the program.

+You need a full jar package to run local program.
+In our distributed jar, we exclude the spark dependency classes.
+To get the full jar package, you need to build from the source code.
+Please refer the [Build Page](/ScalaUserGuide/install-build-src/).
+You can find a bigdl-VERSION-jar-with-dependencies-and-spark.jar under the spark/dl/target/ of the source folder.

 For example, you may run the [Lenet](https://github.com/intel-analytics/BigDL/tree/master/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/lenetLocal) model as a local Scala/Java program as follows:

 1.First, you can download the MNIST Data from [here](http://yann.lecun.com/exdb/mnist/).
 Unzip all the files and put them in one folder(e.g. mnist).